oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/show-ai-assist1.png "")

-7. In the app, click the **Event Assistant** button and enter the prompt as **List AI Events**.
+7. In the application, click the **Event Assistant** button and enter the following prompt: **List AI Events**.

-   The chat assistant currently returns results from a web search, not from our database.
+   The chat assistant currently returns results from a web search rather than from the database.
 To fix this, we will create an AI agent with a RAG (Retrieval-Augmented Generation) source so that the Event Assistant fetches details only from the specified data source.

     !["Click App Builder"](images/view-chat.png "")